constantdict API reference¶

 A

-that does not cache its hash value.
+constantdictthat does not cache its hash value.
 This is useful when the dictionary contains items that are not immutable and whose hash value might therefore change.
-This class behaves exactly like aconstantdict
+This class behaves exactly like aconstantdictin all other respects.

 - class constantdict.constantdictuncachedhashmutation[source]¶